 Abstract

 Flat mites from the genus Brevipalpus Donnadieu (Trombidiformes: Tenuipalpidae) are the only known vectors of dichorhaviruses and transmit Orchid fleck dichorhavirus (OFV) in a persistent propagative manner.
 OFV is the type species for the genus Dichorhavirus and infects 50+ spp. of Orchidaceae, Nolinoideae, and Citrus.
 During June 2020, we observed chlorotic ringspot symptoms on Giant Lilyturf (Liriope spp., cv.
 ‘Gigantea’) in the landscape of Leon County, Florida.
 We tested plant samples for a wide range of pathogens and ultimately identified the pathogen as Orchid fleck dichorhavirus.
 We took further samples from other Liriope spp., Ophiopogon spp., and Aspidistra elatior Blume (Asparagales: Nolinoideae) in Leon and Alachua county.
 All symptomatic plants tested positive for OFV.
-We recovered Brevipalpus mites from OFV-infected plants, which belong to Brevipalpus californicus sensu lato, associated with Nolinoideae.
-Florida has various pest species of Brevipalpus and a diverse array of susceptible plant species in the landscape, both native and introduced.
-We suggest that OFV has a wide distribution in Florida which will continue to spread if unchecked, representing a potential threat for many plants of economic importance for Florida.
+We recovered mites from OFV-infected plants, which belonged to Brevipalpus californicus sensu lato.
+Florida has various mite species of Brevipalpus and a diverse array of susceptible plant species in the landscape, both native and introduced.
+We suggest that OFV has already a wide distribution in Florida which will continue to spread if unchecked, representing a potential threat for many plants of economic importance for Florida.

 Keywords: